 She is a member of the Public Health Association of New Zealand, a former national president and chair of the local branch.
 In 2004 she was honoured as the Association’s Public Health Champion.

-Currently working for the Canterbury Earthquake Recovery Authority as General Manager Residential Rebuild and Housing.
+Canterbury Earthquake Recovery Authority as General Manager Residential Rebuild and Housing.
 Responsible for a programme of work that covers both new supply of housing to replace lost stock and the repair and rebuild of existing housing.
 This role requires working across government, insurance industry, and non-government organisations to ensure the recovery objectives of CERA are met.

 Canterbury Earthquake Temporary Accommodation Service (CETAS) April 2011 – Nov 2013